 Students may access the SARA-NC complaint process through the SARA-NC website.
 Describe your complaint and provide supporting documentation, including the outcome of the institutional complaint process.
 Follow the instructions on the website to submit your form.

-opens in a new windowThe Student Complaint Formopens PDF file may also be submitted by US Mail to:
+The Student Complaint Form may also be submitted by US Mail to:

-Gardner-Webb University is accredited by the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097: Telephone Number 404-679-4500; opens in a new windowwww.sacscoc.org) to award Associate, Baccalaureate, Master’s and Doctoral degrees.
+Gardner-Webb University is accredited by the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097: Telephone Number (404) 679-4500; www.sacscoc.org) to award Associate, Baccalaureate, Master’s and Doctoral degrees.
 Inquiries to the Commission should relate only to the accreditation status of the institution and not to general admission information.
-Instructions on opens in a new windowhow to file a complaint with SACSCOCopens PDF file are available online.
+Instructions on how to file a complaint with SACSCOC are available online.

 Finally, military personnel who receive tuition assistance have an additional complaint process available.
 When a school fails to follow the “Principles of Excellence” established by executive order of the President on April 27, 2012, students who are veterans may submit a complaint through this website.